Gendarmerie (Austria): Second Austrian Republic

 With the re-establishment of the Republic of Austria in 1945 a Gendarmeriekommando was created.
 At the beginning the control was disputed between members of the executive, so the Gendarmerie had to get along initially with few officials.
 However, circumstances soon improved so that the Gendarmerie was again able to ensure national order.
 In October 1950 a general strike was proclaimed by the Communist Party, and the deployment of the security forces suppressed an October rebellion.

 In 1952 the B-Gendarmerie was set up, with heavy weapons, to strengthen the Gendarmerieeinheit.
 It was set up after the conclusion of the Convention and the basic unit of the Federal army had been formed.
 It is not sure whether the initial "B" stood for "Bereitschaft" (Readiness) or "Besondere" (Special) Gendarmerie.
 This paramilitary Unit would have been used in the case of an invasion by the Soviet army in the western zones of occupation of Austria.

 Alpine posts and high Alpine posts were served by 750 Gendarmerie Alpinists and guides.
 In 1988 more than 1,300 rescue missions were conducted, many with the aid of Agusta-Bell helicopters in the Gendarmerie inventory.

-Numbering 11,600 in 1990, the Gendarmerie has responsibilities similar to the Federal Police but operates in rural areas and in towns without a contingent of Federal Police or local police.
-There is one member of the Gendarmerie for each 397 inhabitants in the areas subject to its jurisdiction; there is one member of the Federal Police for each 316 residents in the cities it patrols.
+Numbering 11,600 in 1990, the Gendarmerie had responsibilities similar to the Federal Police but operated in rural areas and in towns without a contingent of Federal Police or local police.
+There was one member of the Gendarmerie for each 397 inhabitants in the areas subject to its jurisdiction; there was one member of the Federal Police for each 316 residents in the cities it patrolled.

 The Gendarmerie was organized into eight provincial commands (every province, except Vienna), ninety district commands, and 1,077 posts.
 A post could have from as few as three to as many as thirty gendarmes; most had fewer than ten.
 The provincial headquarters was composed of a staff department, criminal investigation department, training department, and area departments comprising two or three district commands.
-Basic Gendarmerie training was the responsibility of the individual provincial commands, each of which has a school for new recruits.
-Leadership and specialized courses are given at the central Gendarmerie school in Mödling near Vienna.
-The basic course for NCOs is one year; that for Gendarmerie officers lasts two years.
+Basic Gendarmerie training was the responsibility of the individual provincial commands, each of which having had a school for new recruits.
+Leadership and specialized courses were given at the central Gendarmerie school in Mödling near Vienna.
+The basic course for NCOs lasted one year, while the basic course for Gendarmerie officers lasted two years.

-Those Bundesgendarmerie was to 30.
-June 2005 beside "Federal safety guard corps" and that "Kriminalbeamtenkorps" (Police) in although militarily more organized - civilian Awake body in Austria.
-Those Gendarmerie was locally responsible for all parts of Austria.
-The Federal Capital (Vienna) was excluded as well as the state capitals (except Bregenz) and other larger cities of Austria (usually Statutarstädte).
+Until 30 June 2005 the Federal Gendarmerie was one of the law enforcement agencies of Austria, beside the Federal Safety Guard Corps (Bundessicherheitswachekorps) and the "Judiciary Officers' Corps" (Kriminalbeamtenkorps).
+The Federal Gendarmerie was responsible for all parts of Austria, except the Federal Capital (Vienna), as well as the state capitals (except Bregenz) and other larger cities of Austria (usually 'Statutarstädte').
 It provided security for approximately two thirds of the population on approximately 98% of the Austrian national territory.